gerardroche/gerardroche.github.io/_posts/2023-06-05-neovintageous-options.md

 ![Rounders (1998)](/assets/rounders.webp)

-NeoVintageous supports a number of Vim options.
+NeoVintageous supports a number of vim options.
 These options come in three forms:

 Type | Description
 :--- | :----------